-PRFS 490V 1-5 CR (VARIABLE) SPECIAL TOPICS
+PRFS 490V SPECIAL TOPICS

-Prerequisite: consent of department head Specialized study of various topics in professional studies.
+Specialized study of various topics in professional studies.
 May be repeated, when topics differ, for a total of nine hours.

-PRFS 495V 1-3 CR (INT/PRAC) PROFESSIONAL STUDIES INTERNSHIP
+PRFS 495V 1-3 CR (INT/PRAC) IRREGULAR PROFESSIONAL STUDIES INTERNSHIP

 Prerequisites: bachelor of applied science major with senior standing, cumulative GPA of 2.5, and consent of department head